Menemen: Settlement and population

+The town of Menemen is located at a distance of 35 km from İzmir center (Konak Square).
+Settlement across the district is loosely scattered along the Greater Metropolitan Area of İzmir in the south and consists of isolated villages along prairies in the north, which results in an average urbanization rate of only 42 per cent.

 With a population of around 136,000, Menemen is the fifth most populous district in İzmir Province, in a ranking that includes İzmir's metropolitan municipalities and this indicates Menemen's degree of prominence within its province.
 Considering the district population stood at slight above a hundred thousand in 2000, it can be deducted that Menemen and especially the center town has a high rate of population increase.
 The determining factor in this increase was the immigration the region received from Turkey's Eastern Anatolia region in the 2000s, especially from such towns as Bulanık, Karayazı, Malazgirt, Midyat, Diyadin, Patnos and Akyaka, Kars according to a report, cited below, prepared on the district.

 Menemen has, aside from the district center, eight settlements with their own municipalities.
 The number of depending villages displayed variations in recent times, a result of development and human movements among others, many former villages having been attached to the district center as its neighborhoods, and new villages having been officially constituted at localities where there were mere hamlets previously or some neighborhood saw their previous status of villages accorded back.
 The count stood at twenty villages at the end of 2005.

 There are 22,100 residences in all in Menemen district.
 The number of pupils per teacher is 19 and the number of patients per doctor is 1,241.